CeneroLLC/Cenero-App-Kit-Docs/21. Form Builder/README.md

 ## Overview

 FormBuilder can be used to create forms in the appkit web UI.
-These forms can be used to gather structured data from the web UI and pass it into the program.
-Forms can be created by adding combinations of FormBuilder modules to a program.
+These forms can be used to gather structured data from the web UI and pass it into a program.

 ## Compatibility